The principal aims of the art programme are to provide opportunities for students:

 Middle School Art is open to students in Grades 6, 7 and 8.
 Students can opt for a year-long course or a semester-long course in Art.

-The course is designed to accommodate mixed age and ability groups by covering units of work.
+The course is designed to accommodate mixed age and ability groups by covering units of work that give the student an opportunity to deepen and broaden their knowledge of areas of visual art and design.
 These units are not sequential but stand independently as a learning experience.
 Each unit is tailored to the requirements of both the beginner and the experienced student.
-The units, which are theme-based, will be explored through the following disciplines: drawing, painting, ceramics, textiles, printmaking, graphic design, and various other crafts.
+Art projects are theme-based and will be explored through the following disciplines: drawing, painting, 3D artworks, graphic design and printmaking.

 The aim of this course is to enable learners to develop an ability to identify and solve problems in visual forms as well as progress in visual awareness through a critical and cultural understanding.